 - Resource-level fencing ensures that a node cannot access the same resource on more than one node.
 For example, the fencing mechanism might prevent a resource from running on all nodes except the currently active one.

 - Node-level fencing ensures that a node does not run any resources.
 This is accomplished by either shutting down the server or changing its status in some other way, such as restarting it and setting it as the secondary node.

 The STONITH service is used for node-level fencing.
 If a node fails to respond or is behaving unusually, STONITH ensures that the node cannot do any damage, especially in the event of a split-brain scenario (when two nodes both think they're the active server).

 For example, if a primary database node automatically fails over to a standby node because of a disruption in service, the first node might still try to write data to the shared storage system at the same time as the new primary node, which could corrupt the data or impact its integrity.
 To prevent this from happening, STONITH will shut down the first node or restart it and set it as the standby server.

-STONITH is traditionally implemented by hardware solutions that allow a cluster to talk to a physical server without involving the operating system (OS).
-Although hardware-based STONITH works well, this approach requires specific hardware to be installed in each server, which can make the nodes more expensive and result in hardware vendor lock-in.
+STONITH is often implemented through a cluster's hardware, where it can respond to an event without involving the operating system (OS).
+Although hardware-based STONITH works well, it might require special components to be installed in each server, which can make the nodes more expensive and result in hardware vendor lock-in.

-A disk-based solution, such as split brain detection (SBD), can be easier to implement because this approach requires no specific hardware.
-In SBD STONITH, the nodes in the Linux cluster keep each other updated by using a Heartbeat mechanism.
-If something goes wrong with a node in the cluster, the injured node will terminate itself.
+STONITH can also be implemented through a disk-based solution.
+One of the most common is the split-brain detection (SBD) service (also called storage-based death).
+SBD STONITH can be easier to implement because no specific hardware is required.
+However, many implementations require a small amount of shared storage space.
+In SBD STONITH, the nodes in the Linux cluster use a heartbeat mechanism or messaging service to keep each other updated.
+If something goes wrong with a node in the cluster, the node will terminate itself.